 The educational preparation required of all Nazarene ministers who seek to be licensed and ordained is called the Course of Study.
-The course of study curriculum is designed to develop the range of abilities needed for effective ministry.
-Each course of study must be approved and validated by the General Board and Board of General Superintendents.
-Those preparing for ministry must complete a validated Course of Study program and must adhere to the specific guidelines of the region on which they hold membership in the Church of the Nazarene.
+The curriculum for the Nazarene course of study is designed to develop the range of abilities needed for effective ministry.
+Each curriculum for the course of study must be approved and validated by the General Board and Board of General Superintendents.
+Those preparing for ministry must complete a validated course of study program and must adhere to the specific guidelines of the region on which they hold membership in the Church of the Nazarene.
 The requirements for education and ordination on the Asia-Pacific Region can be found in the Asia-Pacific Region Sourcebook on Ordination & Ministerial Development.

 Who can enroll?

 Anyone can enroll, but the program is particularly designed for those who will serve as clergy.
 Those who do not have a specific call to be ordained or serve as clergy are encouraged to take courses for personal enrichment and more effective ministry in their local churches.

 What are the requirements for admission into the course of study?

 There are different ways to be enrolled in the course of study, depending on the policies of a local district or field.
 Generally, a pastor’s recommendation is needed.
 In most cases, there is no formal educational requirement.
 We want our ministry preparation to be accessible to everyone, no matter their educational background or experience.

 - Through an educational institution within the Church of the Nazarene.

 - By extension classes held in churches, district centers, or other meeting locations.

 - By online courses through some institutional providers.

 How much does it cost?